Siddhanta-Panigrahi/medical-chatbot/README.md

-# medical-chatbot
+# 🩺 Smart Medical Chatbot
-I build a smart Medical Chatbot using open-source tools.
-We'll use HuggingFace for embeddings, Faiss CPU for vector storage, and Meta-lama with Streamlit for a conversational interface.
-Follow step-by-step guidance to create an efficient chatbot with no prior experience needed.
-Dive into conversational AI and healthcare!
+Smart Medical Chatbot – An open-source AI chatbot for healthcare.
+Uses Hugging Face embeddings, FAISS for vector storage, and Meta-LLaMA with Streamlit for a smooth conversational interface.
+Designed for beginners with step-by-step guidance—no prior experience required.

+# 🚀 Features
+Step-by-step guidance for beginners

+No prior AI experience required

+Interactive and responsive healthcare chatbot

+Easily extendable for custom use cases

+Dive into conversational AI in healthcare with this project!